pensthiel/head-md-future-of-drawing/process/readme.md

 <br/>

-*2023-11-14*
+###### *2023-11-14*
 ## Sketching and prototype number 3
 Idea drawings

 Projector on paper roll iterations
 ![projector on paper roll drawings](2023-11-14/IMG_1016.jpg)

-I then realised that instead of the paper rolling, the device could be moving on a large area of paper so that there is both an animation output and an analogue cooperative artwork output.
+I then realized that instead of the paper roll turning, the device could be moving on a large area of paper so that there is both an animation output and an analog cooperative artwork output.
-Then the project becoms a mix of 2 different things, animation and cooperative doodling...
+Then the project becomes a mix of 2 different things, animation and cooperative doodling...

-The thought is that for an exhibition context it would be more interesting and entertaining for the drawings to output to something phisical as well as digital.
+The thought is that for an exhibition context, it would be more interesting and entertaining for the drawings to output to something physical as well as digital.

 Form and movement iterations
 ![form and movement drawings](2023-11-14/drawings.jpg)

-A rail mechanisme like on drawing machines would work, but having an RC car type of device driving around would be infinitely more entertaining.
-Of course it would be automatic, ai driven.
+A rail mechanism like on drawing machines would work, but having an RC car type of device driving around would be infinitely more entertaining.
+Of course, it would be automatic, AI-driven.

-Phyisical test with a projector
+Physical test with a projector
 ![projector testing](2023-11-14/IMG_9946.jpg)
 ![projector testing](2023-11-14/IMG_9947.jpg)